fabbbrizio/fabbbrizio.github.io/_posts/2014-11-01-Ships Aquarium.md

 <br>
 <img src="http://payload138.cargocollective.com/1/10/325579/5074354/sa3.png" alt="">
 <br>
 My tasks: Research on the effect of the big ships in Venice lagoon environment condition.
-Design of the interactive map with Tiemill platform and Processing.
+Design of the interactive map with Tilemill platform and Processing.
 Project developed with <a href="http://ruggerocastagnola.com/" target="_blank">Ruggero Castagnola</a> and <a href="http://www.lorenzpotthast.de/" target="_blank">Lorenz Potthast</a>.